aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 ## Struct `RotationProofChallenge`

 This structs stores the challenge message that should be signed during key rotation.
-First, this struct is signed by the account owner's current public key, which proves possession of a capability to rotate the key.
-Second, this struct is signed by the new public key that the account owner wants to rotate to, which proves knowledge of this new public key's associated secret key.
-These two signatures cannot be replayed in another context because they include the TXN's unique sequence number.
+First, this struct is<br/> signed by the account owner&apos;s current public key, which proves possession of a capability to rotate the key.<br/> Second, this struct is signed by the new public key that the account owner wants to rotate to, which proves<br/> knowledge of this new public key&apos;s associated secret key.
+These two signatures cannot be replayed in another<br/> context because they include the TXN&apos;s unique sequence number.

 <pre><code>struct RotationProofChallenge has copy, drop<br/></code></pre>